TapasmitaPattanaik14/clone/backend/markdown/Unit_5_EVS.md

 1. A large pile of waste in an urban area, with buildings visible in the background.
 A person can be seen working on the waste pile.

-2. A smoky, smoldering waste dump, suggesting uncontrolled burning of waste materials.
+2. A smoky, smoldering waste dump, suggesting uncontrolled burning of waste.

 These images visually reinforce the magnitude of the waste management problem described in the text.
 # Municipal Solid Waste in India